 The procedure consists of making several tiny cuts (also called “stab incisions”) in the skin through which the varicose vein is removed piece by piece.
 The incisions are generally so small that stitches are not required.

-The procedure, performed in the physician’s office, uses a local anesthetic.
+The procedure, performed at the pain clinic in Lakeland, Florida, uses a local anesthetic.
 A phlebectomy is a safe and effective treatment for removing small- to medium-size varicose veins.

 The procedure involves minimal discomfort and downtime; thus, the patient can get up and walk following the procedure.
 Typically, a patient can resume a regular daily routine the next day.